-Alan Tenenbaum concentrates on intellectual property litigation and counseling.
-He represents clients throughout the United States and before the International Trade Commission in patent, trademark, unfair competition and commercial litigation matters.
-He has experience with a wide array of technologies, including pharmaceuticals, chemicals, medical devices, hardware and software, e-commerce and business methods, and consumer products.
+Alan Tenenbaum concentrates on intellectual property and commercial litigation and counseling.
+He represents commercial clients throughout the United States and before the International Trade Commission in patent, trademark, unfair competition and commercial litigation matters.
+He has litigation experience with a wide array of technologies such as pharmaceuticals, medical devices and hardware

-Applying business solutions from a legal perspective, Alan works with clients to identify, protect, manage and monetize core technology, brands and other proprietary rights.
-In addition to negotiating agreements and complex intellectual property transactions, Alan also effectively provides counsel to clients who seek to avoid disputes and resolve them without recourse to litigation.
+Applying business solutions from a legal perspective, Alan works with clients to identify, protect, manage and monetize core technology, brands, images

 This year, 28 lawyers from Tarter Krinsky & Drogin have been named to the 2017 New York Super Lawyers and Rising Stars lists as top lawyers in the state.
 The annual Super Lawyers list recognizes the top five percent of lawyers in New York for their professional achievements.
 Attorneys are selected through a process that includes independent research, peer nominations and peer evaluations.